NW Women’s Surf Camps – Our Crew

 More About the Talent of NWWSC

-All of NWWSC’s surf instructor/coaches are experienced water people with over 100 years of surfing time between them.
+All of NWWSC’s surf and bodyboard instructor/coaches are experienced water people with over 150 years of surfing time between them.
 They’ve traveled for surfing adventures to Indonesia, Europe, Mexico, Costa Rica, Hawaiian Islands, Canada, California, Florida, and the Pacific Northwest.
 They have all taken and completed a Lifeguard Certification Course.
 All are currently certified in American Red Cross CPR and First Aid.
-Surf Coach Dennis Braun has spent 22 years beach lifeguarding on both Seaside and Cannon Beach.
-All instructors teach with Gath surf helmets for their student’s safety.
+All instructors teach with Gath surf helmets for their student’s safety and concussion prevention.
 Soft top surfboards are provided in their camps.
 A rescue surfboard and First Aid Kit are provided at every lesson and event, in case of an emergency.
 They’ve “raised the bar” in both qualified surf instruction and the safe way they conduct it.

 “We don’t simply push our students into waves so they can claim they caught one, we empower them with the necessary skills to pursue their passion to learn surfing!”